Part One of an Interview with Craig McLellan, Founder and CEO, ThinkOn

 Q: I see – being humble is what you were referring to when you said you didn’t feel it was necessary to boast about the company.

 Exactly.
-We do it, we don’t talk about it.
+We do it; we don’t talk about it.

 The third one is “Seek improvement every day.”
 The fourth is “Accept the challenge and always follow your instinct.”
 The fifth one is “Own the problem and over-communicate.”
-The sixth one is “Why so serious?”
+The sixth one is “Why so serious?” which helps explain our comic book on Backup for Microsoft 365, instead of a standard white paper.

 Q: That’s interesting.
 What does “Why so serious?” mean as a value?